mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

 #.
 Two command line windows
     (you only *need* one, but two is nicer).

 #.
 A database.
-Python 2.5 comes
+Python 2.5 comes with
-    **sqlite**, so if you have Python 2.5, don't do anything.
+    **sqlite**, so if you have Python 2.5, don't do anything (though you will need sqlite3.0+ if you want to browse the database from the command line).
 If you're running Python 2.4, your best bet is sqlite 3.2+ with `pysqlite
     <http://cheeseshop.python.org/pypi/pysqlite>`_ 2.0+.
 Install it with::